 - Muscle or body aches

 It is easy to confuse signs of the flu with a common cold.
 But flu symptoms are more severe and may result in serious health problems.
 Older people, young children, and people with certain health conditions are at a high risk of serious flu complications.
-If you think you may have the flu, our clinics in Fayette, Heard, Henry, Meriwether and Spalding counties can administer a lab test to help diagnose you properly.

 When a person is diagnosed with the flu, their health care provider may prescribe antiviral drugs to lessen the symptoms and length of their condition.
 Antivirals can also prevent the development of serious flu complications, such as pneumonia, sinus and ear infections, and inflammation of the heart, brain or muscle tissue.

 If you have the flu, you should stay home and avoid contact with other people (except to get medical care).
 Most people will recover in a few days, but the infection may last up to two weeks.
 After recovery, stay home for at least 24 hours after the fever is gone.